ziggle-ai/.github/README.md

 ### 1. will be updated

 # 4. Machine Learning component (300 words)
-| document vector embedding, vector search, LLM
+| data preparation, document vector embedding, vector search, LLM

-### 1. Document Similarity Search
+### 1. Document Similarity Based Features
 > Embedding
 1. Document embedding with GPT model
 We used `text-embedding-3` model to get vector from a notification.
 If an article is bigger than the token limitation, we simply cut it into a embeddible length.